Rockall

 I would swim these wicked waves

-and leave this place behind
+and leave this place behind.

 Solitude and lonesome,

-Platform of a tiny place!
+platform of a tiny place!

 A claim stake for the sake of claim

-like colonizer's do.
+the way colonizer's do.

-Pressed far beyond mother home and long forgotten
+Pressed far beyond mother home and long forgotten,

-this solitary Rockall.
+this solitary Rockall!

 Large enough for a woman to die slowly